-Income protection insurance covers a wider range of illness and disability, and pays a percentage of your take-home pay regularly until you are able to return to work, retire or reach the end of the policy payment term.
+Income protection insurance covers a wider range of illness and disability than critical illness cover.
+It pays a percentage of your take-home pay regularly until you are able to return to work, retire or reach the end of the policy payment term.